WTO, IMF, World Bank chiefs call for G20 trade openness

-GENEVA The heads of the World Trade Organization, World Bank and International Monetary Fund called on Thursday for G20 leaders to agree actions to reinvigorate trade and support workers.
+GENEVA (Reuters) - The heads of the World Trade Organization, World Bank and International Monetary Fund called on Thursday for G20 leaders to agree actions to reinvigorate trade and support workers.

 "The economic wellbeing of billions of people depends on trade.
 Deeper trade integration twinned with supportive domestic policies can help boost incomes and accelerate global growth.
 This calls for decisive actions by world leaders gathering for the G-20 Summit this week," they said in a joint statement.

-(Reporting by Tom Miles, editing by Larry King)
+Reporting by Tom Miles, editing by Larry King